anly2178/Starshot/README.md

 ### n_list and k_list

-* Arguments given to constructor are tuples with structure: (path, flag)
+* Arguments given to constructor are tuples with structure: (path, flag) where path is the file path to the list and flag indicates the units.
 * Files are space-separated or comma-separated list of real refractive index for a range of wavelengths in metres, microns or wavenumber.
   * First column is wavelengths, second column is the corresponding n or k value.
+  * The order of wavelengths does not matter.
 * Wavelengths should be in metres, microns or wavenumber.
 If wavelengths are in:
   * metres, ```flag=1```
   * microns, ```flag=2```